-Click on Integrations on the sidebar menu in your Hubstaff account.
-Make sure you have selected the correct organization on the top right corner of the page.
-Then choose GitHub from the list of available integrations.
+Make sure you have selected the correct organization in the top right corner of the page.
+Click on Settings & Policies > Integrations in your Hubstaff web app, then choose GitHub from the list of available integrations.

 If you don’t have a GitHub organization, you won’t see anything at this step and won’t be able to complete the integration.
 The GitHub integration cannot connect with personal GitHub accounts.